-This run-time installer is shared between the SuperSequencer, ADM1175-92, and the Hot Swap and Power Monitor tools.
+This run-time installer is shared between the SuperSequencer, ADM1175-92 and ADM1293/4 and the Hot Swap and Power Monitor tools.
 Contains driver support for the USB-SMBUS-CABLEZ and USB-SDP-CABLEZ interface connectors.

 The USA list pricing shown is for BUDGETARY USE ONLY, shown in United States dollars (FOB USA per unit for the stated volume), and is subject to change.
 International prices may differ due to local duties, taxes, fees and exchange rates.
 For volume-specific price or delivery quotes, please contact your local Analog Devices, Inc. sales office or authorized distributor.
 Pricing displayed for Evaluation Boards and Kits is based on 1-piece pricing.